 - Swimsuit: There are more lagoons, pools, lakes, and hot springs than you’d be able to swim in, in a year.
 Bring two swimsuits if you have the room.
 This way, you’ll always have a dry one.

 Even if you are only going on a short trip, you should always travel with insurance.
-Have fun on your drive along Iceland’s Golden Circle, but please do get insurance – take it from someone who has racked up tens of thousands of bucks on an insurance claim before, you need it.
+Have fun on your drive on the Ring Road through Iceland, but please do get insurance – take it from someone who has racked up tens of thousands of bucks on an insurance claim before, you may need it.

 Whichever kind of backpacker you are one thing is certain: An epic road trip along Iceland’s Ring Road is bound to be one of the highlights of your life!